ayw2026/ayw2026.github.io/_pages/info.md

 author_profile: true
 ---

-More information about deadlines and grants will be announced soon.
+More information about the call for abstracts and short papers, registration, and accommodation grant requirements will be announced soon.